 Records of any Alternative Resolution will be maintained and can be shared with other offices as appropriate.

 Allegations under Title IX of quid pro quo harassment of a student by an employee will not be addressed through the Alternative Resolution process, and instead only through the formal complaint process.
-Additionally, if the Alternative Resolution process conflicts with Federal, State, or local law, allegations will not be addressed under the Alternative Resolution process.

 Investigation and Hearing Process